 Click on the "Video" tab on the left navigation bar and adjust the video resolution size you send to Videolinq.

 Click "OK" and start streaming.
 Confirm you see the video in the Videolinq channel preview player.
 Start destination(s) and click "Go Live".
 The video will be sent to the destination(s) you selected.
+You can also create a player and embed it in your website as explained here.

 Tips & Tricks: